intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 shepherd, IETF working group chair, IRTF research group chair, or IETF Area Director.

-However, if it is unclear whether an existing policy applies, or if the interpretation of an existing policy is unclear, the parties may need to consult with additional individuals or bodies (e.g., RSAB, IESG, IRSG, or stream approving bodies) to help achieve a resolution.
-The following points are intended to provide more particular guidance.
+However, if it is unclear whether an existing policy applies, or if it is unclear how to interprete an existing policy, the parties may need to consult with additional individuals or bodies (e.g., RSAB, IESG, IRSG, or stream approving bodies) to help achieve a resolution.
+The following points are intended to provide more specific guidance.

 * If there is a conflict with a policy for a particular stream, the RPC should consult with the relevant stream approving body to help achieve a